18 Jun Corporate Governance and Financing @European Business Review

 Does any company still have the “luxury” to abstain from establishing a corporate governance framework?

-The above article was published at European Business Review
+The above article was published at issue 2-2018 of European Business Review

 Survey on the Access to Finance of Enterprises